Scott Hoch

 Early Life and Background

 Scott Mabon Hoch was born on November 24, 1955, in Raleigh, North Carolina.
-He attended Needham B. Broughton High School, where he showcased his talent by winning the 1973 North Carolina High School Athletic Association men’s golf state championship.
-This early success laid the foundation for his future in golf and sparked his passion for the sport.
+He grew up in the same state that would later become central to his early development as a golfer.
+While attending Needham B. Broughton High School, Hoch captured the 1973 North Carolina High School Athletic Association men’s golf state championship, an early sign of the talent that would carry him to the professional ranks.

 Path to Golf